 Further seismic assessments along the proposed Trans Mountain Expansion Project corridor and existing Trans Mountain Pipeline will include:

 - Site specific assessment of seismically induced ground deformation.
 Cohesionless soils, such as sands and low plastic silts, may be susceptible to liquefaction while cohesive soils, such as high plastic silts and clays with low undrained strength can be prone to cyclic softening.
 For soils susceptible to liquefaction or cyclic-softening, the loss of strength during or immediately following an earthquake can cause ground deformations such as lateral spreading (horizontal ground displacement) or post-shaking settlement (vertical ground displacement).
 The seismic ground deformation hazards will be assessed at susceptible locations along the proposed pipeline corridor and the pipeline and infrastructure will either avoid the geohazard or be designed to accommodate these potential ground movements.

 - Site specific evaluations for seismically induced landslide potential.
-The potential for seismically triggered landslides will be assessed along the proposed corridor and the results and mitigation will be incorporated in the pipeline design.
+The potential for seismically triggered landslides will be assessed along the proposed corridor and the results and mitigation will be incorporated in the pipeline design for the proposed expansion.

 - Site specific assessment of seismically induced ground shaking.
 When seismic waves travel through the soil and rock, locations along the earthquake propagation path and the pipeline are subject to shaking.
-An assessment of the predicted motion and additional strains that could be applied to the proposed pipeline expansion will be conducted and the results incorporated into the pipeline design.
+An assessment of the predicted motion and additional strains that could be applied to the proposed pipeline expansion will be conducted and the results incorporated into the pipeline design of the proposed expansion.